Student Health Services

 What if I have medical insurance?

 - Make sure to identify yourself as a WSU Spokane student first.
-Most visits will be covered under the Student Health Fee.
-If you have additional services not covered by the Student Health Fee, that is when you would present your insurance card.
+If you have additional services not covered by the Student Health Fee, that is when your individual insurance would be billed.

 What if I do not have medical insurance?